 Chakradance Australians Natalie Southgate and Douglas Channing use music and high-energy dance as the energetic gateway to the seven major chakras of the body.

 Contact Improvisation This internationally practiced open source modality was originated by Steve Paxton and Nancy Stark-Smith.
+A journey of somatic movement and connection shared by two or more people at once.

 Continuum Emilie Conrad founded Continuum in 1967, based on the idea that in the process of activating our fluid intelligence, it is possible to live more vibrant lives.